 In exchange for the services they provide, restaurant payment processing systems charge a fee.
 Rates vary among companies, but are typically calculated per transaction.
 Some payment processors also add a fixed dollar amount per transaction.

 If you’re thinking that’s a lot of different parties involved in one simple transaction, you’re right on the money.

-Payment processors consider many factors before they give you a custom rate.
+Restaurant payment processing systems consider many factors before they give you a custom rate.

 Payment processors charge flat fees, which may include line items like:

-Payment processing companies also levy charges “per event,” which means when a specific action happens, including:
+Restaurant payment processing companies also levy charges “per event,” which means when a specific action happens, including:

 Some of these fees are negotiable.
 Ask yourself: How does my business operate?
 How many of these events happen in any given month?
-Then use your answers to compare flat and situational fees between payment processors to help you find the right fit.
+Then use your answers to compare flat and situational fees between restaurant payment processors to help you find the right fit.

 These fees make up the bulk of what you pay a payment processor – they have the most variables and are calculated on each transaction.